 - 4. The distance between the rim walls is measured inside the flange walls in accordance with ETRTO. - 5.
-The minimum rim diameter is 400 mm (this item will be deleted for the 2017-2018 season).
+Only wheels made from aluminium (or aluminium alloys) are permitted.

 2.3.6 Tyres

 Tyres may be replaced from those fitted to the homologated motorcycle.